yjoyama/p8106_midterm/final_report.md

 \end{cases}
 $$

-All else being equal, if BMI is in the range (25.7, 30.3), the recovery time increases by `r round(coef(mars.fit$finalModel)[6], 3)` days for every unit increase in BMI; for those with BMI larger than 30.3, the recovery time increases by `r round(coef(mars.fit$finalModel)[2], 3)` days for every unit increase in BMI.
+All else being equal, if BMI is in the range (25.7, 30.3), the recovery time increases by 4.898 days for every unit increase in BMI; for those with BMI larger than 30.3, the recovery time increases by 3.574 days for every unit increase in BMI.
 The model also tells us that there are interactions between h(bmi - 30.3) and studyB; h(164 - height), h(bmi - 30.3) and studyB; h(87.6 - weight), h(bmi - 30.3) and studyB.
 We will discuss this in the later section ("Additional Considerations").
 Given the results, we can infer that the followings are the important risk factors for longer recovery time:

 * No history of vaccination
 * BMI over 25.7